ignusloki/3D-Hex-Game-Template/README.md

 The game has a simple AI that chooses the shortest path to travel on.

 # Note
-This project doesn't include the art.
-If you want to add art simply change the textures of the prefabs.
+This template is provided with basic textures and requires custom artwork for a complete game.
-AStar scripts doesn't belong to me and I have no idea who their owner is.
-If it is you, then please contact me if you want me to credit you or if you want them removed.
+The included A* pathfinding script is not my own and requires attribution if used.
+If you are the original developer, please contact me for proper credit or removal.